 Headaches have different sources, and the causative factors require some investigation.
 Hormones might be the culprit.
 Women may experience headaches during the menstrual cycle due to shifts in hormone levels.
-When this is the case there may be a need to balance the hormones, because the woman could have too much estrogen and not enough progesterone.
+And when this is the case, there may be a need to balance the hormones, because the woman could have too much estrogen and not enough progesterone.

 Headache pain can often be corrected with diet.
 Food allergies or sensitivities can trigger headaches.
-Eating too many carbohydrates and not enough protein, for example, can alter blood chemistry, which can prompt a headache or foster problems with the hormonal system, which can again lead to headaches.
+And eating too many carbohydrates or not enough protein, for example, can alter blood chemistry.
+And that can prompt a headache or foster problems with the hormonal system, which can again lead to headaches.

 Temporomandibular joint (TMJ) problems may contribute to headaches.
-Sufferers with TMJ have clicking at this joint, experience facial pain, and may notice a stiff mouth upon awakening after a night’s sleep, all of which can then lead to a headache.
+Sufferers with TMJ have clicking at this joint, experience facial pain, and may notice a stiff mouth upon awakening after a night’s sleep.
+And all of this can then lead to a headache.
 TMJ syndrome, which often includes headaches, requires stabilization of the TMJ joint and ligament.
-Bite problems may also be present, necessitating bite equilibration.
+Also, bite problems may be present, necessitating bite equilibration.

 It is not uncommon for the source of headaches to originate in the neck.
 Do you have neck pain before or during a headache?
 If you have neck pain followed by tension or migraine headache, then the source of the headache may very well be coming from your neck.

 The most common neck problem producing headaches is an injury to the ligaments in the neck.
 How do you know if you have a ligament injury in your neck?
 You will hear grinding, crunching, and popping sounds when you turn your neck.
 And there is also a high probability that you crack your neck often.
 Injured ligaments generate instability in the neck, which induces muscle spasms in the neck as the muscles attempt to stabilize it.
 And the result is referral pain in the form of a tension headache in the forehead, back of the neck, or occiput.